Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Fidelity Bloom and Youth Account

 Fidelity has been pushing hard into the next-generation investor market.
-The Bloom app (for spending and saving), the Youth Account (for teens aged 13–17), and their financial literacy content are all part of a strategy to capture users early.
+The Bloom app (for spending and saving), the Youth Account (for teens aged 13–17), and their financial literacy content are all part of capturing users early.
 Whether that's altruistic or just smart business — it's definitely the latter — it works.
 The Youth Account lets teens invest in stocks and ETFs with parental oversight, with no account fees or minimums.
 As a starting point for building good habits, it's hard to beat.

 Basket Trading and Managed Accounts